appacademy/job-search-guide/getting-started.md

 “Give me six hours to chop down a tree and I will spend the first four sharpening the axe.” — Abraham Lincoln.

 We'll break down our studying into 4 main fields:

-1. **Algorithms/Data Structures**- You had 2 weeks during job search curriculum to try to learn as much about algorithms and data structures as possible.
-Unfortunately, it's not enough, so we absolutely must continue to learn an solidify our understanding of these fundamental computer science concepts.
-1. **Web Architecture**- During App Academy, there's a pretty big focus on just getting things to render correctly and the correct data to show.
-It's important for us to move past surface level knowledge and to gain a deeper knowledge on important topics like how the internet works or how to scale up a web app.
-1. **JavaScript**- JavaScript is everywhere, and it's one of the topics that comes up the most in interviews.
-1. **Other**- Of course, there's still a multitude of other things that we need to understand well, such as HTML/CSS, React, Redux, SQL, and so on.

-### 5-subject notebook

-1. Algorithms/Data Structures
-1. Web Architecture
-1. JavaScript
-1. Miscellaneous
-1. Practice

 ### Flashcards